Snagab5331/Brightness-AI-Image-Classification-/README.md

 - Python
 - NumPy
 - OpenCV
+- TensorFlow
+- Keras
+- scikit-learn
+- VGG16

+Drawbacks:
+- Some objects were darker or lighter in colors
+- Just 3 models were compared

+Importance of these results:
+Understanding how brightness impacts the accuracy of an AI model has a significant impact on many fields such as medicine, self-driving cars, etc. For instance, when one is in the dark and tries to open their phone using the face ID, it wouldn’t recognize the image due to minimal lighting.
+However, if the same person is in a excessively bright area, the phone’s ability to recognize that person would be significantly higher.
+Another example is that medical diagnosis requires normal to greater amounts of brightness to reduce the chances of being misdiagnosed.
+So, MRI scans or X- ray scans require more light and would result in misdiagnosis or a disease when the scans are captured in very minimal lightning.
+Misdiagnosis can happen even in ideal condition,but the chances of that would be very minute.
+These are just a few of the fields in which understanding the relationship between brightness and the accuracy of the AI model.
+Other fields include self-driving cars, surveillance, etc. Now in all fields listed above, improving the brightness conditions would result in higher accuracy even if the images are taken in differing lighting conditions.
+To sum it up, better brightness levels can positively impact AI models reliability, safety, and efficiency.

 Future Improvements:
 - Test more advanced models (CNN architectures or transformers)
 - Expand dataset size and diversity